 It then passes below the Passerelle viaduct and follows the Pétrusse River past the vegetable gardens that once supplied the market at Knuedler, but which are now private allotments.

-Next the walker visits Heentze Park, that surrounds the Dexia BIL bank, and is home to numerous sculptures, before moving on to Edward Klein park and the sculptures of Victor Hugo and Mahatma Gandhi, and local acolytes writer Batty Weber and cyclist François Faber.
+The walk continues to Edward Klein park, home to sculptures of Victor Hugo and Mahatma Gandhi, and local acolytes including writer Batty Weber and cyclist François Faber.
 The gardens of the Villa Vauban are the final stop.